-We would like to kindly invite you to the 1st SEREN3 Training for stakeholders on PCP/PPI in Secure Societies.
-It will be organized on the 1st of Febraury 2017 in Brussels as an accompanying event to Security Mission Information & Innovation Group -SMI2G Conference 2017.
-The main objective of the training is to raise the awareness about PCP - PPI instruments in Security related calls (Secure societies & ICT) under Horizon 2020.
+We would like to kindly invite you to the 2nd SEREN3 Training for stakeholders on PCP/PPI in Secure Societies.
+It will be organized on the 30th of May 2017 in Warsaw.
+The main objective of the training is to raise the awareness about PCP - PPI instruments in Secure Societies calls under Horizon 2020.

 The main topics which will be addressed during the training are following: